-This tract is surrounded by private land.
+This tract is surrounded by private land on three sides and the Rocky Boys Indian Reservation on one side.
 There are no zoning or other agency management plans affecting this land.

 No direct, indirect or cumulative impacts are anticipated as a result of the proposal.